suzulabo/announcing.202312/docs/concept_en.md

 You also can’t keep checking likes or impressions every 10 minutes.
 And you can't be disappointed by a complete lack of reactions.

-Once you have created a channel, share the URL with everyone.
+Once you’ve created a channel, just share the URL.
-For example, it would be a good idea to put a QR code on the wall of your store.
+For example, printing a QR code and posting it at your store might be a good idea.
-No app or membership registration is required to read the announcements.
+No app or account is required to read announcements.
-There is no need for standard conversations such as “Please follow me!” or “Sorry, I don't do that app.”
+No need for common exchanges like “Please follow me!” or “Sorry, I don’t use that app.”

 Readers can only read channels they know.
-There is no feature that monitors your actions and automatically shows you impactful ads, nor is there any feature that tries to steer you toward anything.
+There are no features that monitor your actions, show you ads, or try to steer your behavior.

-Announcing is not a service that replaces social media.
+Announcing isn't a service that replaces social media.
-Social media is a powerful tool for spreading information.
-It allows you to get direct feedback and communicate directly with others.
+Social media is powerful—it lets you spread information, get feedback, and communicate.
-Announcing is a service that complements social media for people who are not covered by social media.
+Announcing complements social media for people who feel it doesn’t suit them.
-However, if you don't see the benefits of the above features of social media, Announcing alone may be sufficient.
+But if you don’t see value in those social features, Announcing might be enough on its own.

 Announcing is completely free to use.
 In the future, we aim to operate on a donation-based model.